canonical/cloud-init/doc/rtd/explanation/format.rst

 mime-types in multi-part user data or for overriding the existing handlers for supported mime-types.

-This must be Python code that contains a ``list_types`` function and a ``handle_part`` function.

-The ``list_types`` function must return a list of :ref:`content types<user_data_formats-content_types>` that this `part-handler` handles.
-Since MIME parts are processed in order, a `part-handler` part must precede any parts with mime-types it is expected to handle in the same user data.

-``Cloud-init`` will then call the ``handle_part`` function once before it handles any parts, once per part received, and once after all parts have been handled.
-These additional calls allow for  initialisation or teardown before or after receiving any parts.
+See the :ref:`custom part handler<custom_part_handler>` reference documentation for details on writing custom handlers along with an annotated example.

-The provided example can be used as a template for creating a custom part handler. `This blog post`_ offers another example for more advanced usage.
+`This blog post`_ offers another example for more advanced usage.

 .. _user_data_formats-content_types: